Top Gut Health Supplements That Support Your Microbiome

 Probiotics

 Probiotics are live microorganisms that help restore and maintain a healthy gut microbiome.
 They support digestion, immunity and inflammation control by replenishing beneficial bacteria and improving microbial balance [2].
+There are many strains of probiotics, each with specific health benefits.

 Benefits [3]: